slack-samples/bolt-js-getting-started-app/README.md

 ### 4. Test

-Go to the installed workspace and type **Hello** in a DM to your new bot.
-You can also type **Hello** in a channel where the bot is present
+Go to the installed workspace and type "hello" in a DM to your new bot.
+You can also type "hello" in a channel where the bot is present.

 ## Contributing